Stable closed geodesics and stable figure-eights in convex hypersurfaces: Summary of Key Ideas

-This suggests a rule of thumb: to construct a simple closed geodesic that is stable, construct it so that its tubular neighbourhood is ``sufficiently twisted.''
-This leads us to some concrete examples that will form the basis of our proof of \cref{thm:StableClosedGeodesicPosCurv}, namely the index-zero closed geodesics that are the core curves of1 ``maximally-twisted tubes.''
-More precisely, for some integer $n \geq 2$ and lengths $r, \ell > 0$, consider the space $(\D^{n-1}_r \times [0,\ell])/{\sim}$, where $\D^{n-1}_r$ is the closed disk of radius $r$ centered at the origin in $\R^{n-1}$, and the equivalence relation $\sim$ identifies $(x,0)$ with $(-x,\ell)$ for all $x \in \D^{n-1}_r$.
-The resulting space is a ``tube'' $T$ with a flat Riemannian metric, which we call an \emph{$n$-dimensional maximally-twisted tube}.
+Synge proved that an even-dimensional and orientable manifold $M$ cannot contain a stable closed geodesic by demonstrating that any closed geodesic $\gamma$ in $M$ can be shortened by perturbing it along some parallel vector field orthogonal to $\gamma$.
+Thus our strategy is to construct odd-dimensional manifolds that contain a closed geodesic without parallel vector fields orthogonal to it.
+For instance, given some integer $n \geq 2$ and lengths $r, \ell > 0$, consider the space $(\D^{n-1}_r \times [0,\ell])/{\sim}$, where $\D^{n-1}_r$ is the closed disk of radius $r$ centered at the origin in $\R^{n-1}$, and the equivalence relation $\sim$ identifies $(x,0)$ with $(-x,\ell)$ for all $x \in \D^{n-1}_r$.
+The resulting space $T$ is a flat Riemannian manifold with boundary, which we call an \emph{$n$-dimensional twisted tube}.
 (When $n = 2$ this is a M\"obius strip.) $T$ is orientable if and only if $n$ is odd.
-Parallel transport along the core curve $\gamma : [0,\ell] \to T$ satisfies $P^\perp(v) = -v$, so $\gamma$ has twist equal to the maximum possible value of $\pi$.
+Parallel transport along the core curve $\gamma$ negates every vector orthogonal to $\gamma$, so $\gamma$ has no parallel vector fields orthogonal to it.
 An elementary argument shows that $\gamma$ attains the minimal length among all smooth closed curves in $T$ freely homotopic to $\gamma$.\footnote{The curve with minimal length must be a geodesic.
 Otherwise the curve-shortening flow would reduce its length.
 (The convexity of $T$ implies that curves in $T$ will stay in $T$ under that flow.)
 However, the only geodesics that stay in $T$ are curves that run parallel to $\gamma$.
 Being homotopic to $\gamma$ means that the minimizing length curve must close up after exactly one round around $T$, but that can only happen if the curve passes through the origin of some copy of $\D^{n-1}_r$ in $T$.
-Thus that curve must be $\gamma$.} Alternatively, one can see that $\gamma$ must have index zero because $T$ has a flat Riemannian metric, so the curvature term in the second variation of length vanishes, which forces the second variation to always be non-negative.
-We will prove that $\gamma$ is non-degenerate later in \cref{Lem:MaxTwistStableGeodesic}.
+Thus that curve must be $\gamma$.} We will prove later that $\gamma$ is stable (see \cref{Lem:MaxTwistStableGeodesic}).